eeditiones/jinks/README.md

 The `config.json` must define a property named `id` with a unique, valid URI.
 This is the URI under which eXist's package manager will later install the application package.

-It may also specify a property `extends`, which should contain the name of a profile to extend.
+It may also specify a property `extends`, which should contain the names of one or more profiles to extend.
 TEI Publisher apps will in general extend the *base* profile, which installs the required files shared by all custom TP applications.

 The extension process works as follows: